marmelab/silex-multifetch/README.md

 }
 ```

-**Warning**: The `parallel` option forks a new thread for each sub-request, which may or may not be faster than executing all requests in series, depending on your usage scenario, and the amount of I/O spend in the subrequests.
+**Warning**: The `parallel` option forks a new thread for each sub-request, which may or may not be faster than executing all requests in series, depending on your usage scenario, and the amount of I/O spent in the subrequests.

 ### Removing headers from the response